dreyyfuss/learn-pulse/README.md

 LearnPulse lets instructors publish structured courses (Course → Module → Lesson) and learners progress through them sequentially.
 On completion, the system generates a PDF certificate and emails it — exactly once, guaranteed via Kafka idempotency.
 An AI Study Assistant (RAG-backed) answers learner questions about course content in real time.

+Instructors can also describe a course topic in plain text and have the AI Course Builder generate a complete, ready-to-publish course — modules, lesson content (Markdown articles), and per-lesson quizzes — in one Kafka-driven async pipeline.
+Learners build daily learning streaks as they complete lessons, tracked server-side and visible from their dashboard.

 **Three roles:** Learner · Instructor · Admin — a single account can hold multiple roles simultaneously.

 ---